-“Unfortunately, while the newest episode may be a fantastic addition to the Star Wars franchise, 'starwars' is a dangerous password to use,” said Morgan Slain, CEO of SplashData, Inc said in a press release to the response of 'starwars' making the list.
-“Hackers are using common terms from pop culture and sports to break into accounts online because they know many people are using those easy-to-remember words.”
+“Using your name or any common name as a password is a dangerous decision,” said Morgan Slain, CEO of SplashData, Inc. “Hackers have great success using celebrity names, terms from pop culture and sports, and simple keyboard patterns to break into accounts online because they know so many people are using those easy-to-remember combinations.”

 Effect on online banking

 Many financial institutions are heightening their password security and requiring strict password combinations in order to keep your information safe.
 You are always the best defense when it comes to protecting your account information.

 If you notice suspicious activity on any of your accounts, contact your bank immediately to review them.

 What makes a strong password?

 Strong passwords can come in many forms.
 Here's what you should avoid:

 - Dictionary words

 - Using the same password for multiple logins

 - A consistent string of numbers or letters